yactouat/yactouat/app-Readme.md

     sudo apt update && sudo apt upgrade -y sudo apt install apache2 -y
     sudo ufw allow in 'Apache Full'
-    # you should be able to navigate to http://IP and see the Apache default page
+    # you should be able to navigate to the IP using plan HTTP and see the Apache default page

     # as `postgres` (PostgreSQL should have been installed via CI/CD pipeline at this point)
     su postgres
     cd ~
     psql -U postgres
     ALTER USER postgres WITH ENCRYPTED PASSWORD 'PASSWORD';
-    CREATE SCHEMA public;
+    CREATE SCHEMA public; # may already exist

     # from local machine
     ssh-copy-id yactouat@HOST # then check in ~/.ssh/authorized_keys what keys you want to keep in there